structureddynamics/OSF-Ontologies-Management-Tool/README.md

                                                    is enabled.
-This means that the ontology's description (so all the classes, properties and named individuals) will be indexed in the other data management system in structWSF.
+This means that the ontology's description (so all the classes, properties and named individuals) will be indexed in the other data management system in OSF Web Services.
 This means that all the information in these ontologies will be accessible via the other endpoints such as the Search and the SPARQL web service endpoints.
                                                    Enabling this option may render the creation process slower depending on the size of the created ontology.
 --load-force-reload="[BOOL]"            (optional) Default is false.
 If true, it means all the ontologies
-                                                   will be deleted and reloaded/re-indexed in structWSF --global-perm-create="[BOOL]"           (optional) Default is false.
+                                                   will be deleted and reloaded/re-indexed in OSF Web Services --global-perm-create="[BOOL]"           (optional) Default is false.
 If true, it means that the ontology that will be created will have global create permissions --global-perm-read="[BOOL]"           (optional) Default is true.
 If true, it means that the ontology